deedeeNg/CMPT300/Ass3/README.txt

 while you typing input and it read wrong because the OS behaviour.
 So if you getting that, please compile it again!!!

+8.
+If process receive a message, then system will print the message when it's running

+9.
+Fork function will not copy the message from the original process